Manual Handling for Banquet and Conference Setup Crews in Ireland

 Audiovisual equipment ranges from light items like microphones to heavy items like speakers and projectors.
 Cable management creates tripping hazards during setup.
 Technical equipment often has specific handling requirements to prevent damage.

-Décor elements vary enormously.
+Decor elements vary enormously.
 Flower arrangements, centrepieces, backdrops, and props all need handling that balances protection of the item with protection of the handler.

 The pressure to complete setup before events creates the conditions where injuries happen.
-Rushing encourages shortcuts.
-Skipping team handling to save time.
-Carrying more items per trip than technique allows.
-Neglecting route checks in familiar spaces.
+Rushing encourages shortcuts: skipping team handling to save time, carrying more items per trip than technique allows, neglecting route checks in familiar spaces.

-Managedtime pressure requires realistic scheduling.
+Managed time pressure requires realistic scheduling.
 If proper setup technique takes six hours, scheduling four hours creates inevitable safety compromises.
 Managers who create impossible deadlines create injury risk.

 Individual response to time pressure matters too.
 Understanding that rushing causes injuries that cost far more time than they save helps maintain safe technique even under pressure.

-Physical Conditioning
+Physical Conditioning for Setup Work

 Setup work demands physical fitness that many new workers do not initially have.
 Core strength protects the spine.
 Leg strength enables proper lifting technique.
 Overall endurance maintains performance through demanding shifts.